friendly/matlib/cran-comments.md

 We checked 9 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 1 packages

-Issues with CRAN packages are summarised below.

-### Failed to check

-* MIIPW (NA)

-I have contacted the package maintainer, Atanu Bhattacharjee <atanustat at gmail.com> regarding this problem.
-The error loading this package has nothing to do with matlib.